 with Pineapple and Mango Salsa

 This fresh fish seafood recipe features Amberjack, a firm-fleshed white fish, which is key to successfully grilling it.
-The freshness of the flavorful fish and salsa pair well together for an amazing light meal.
+The freshness of the flavorful fish and salsa work well together for an amazing light meal.
 Amberjack fillets do not typically have pin bones and it's usually available skinless.

 Grouper or mahi mahi are often substituted for Amberjack; however, they are not ideal for grilling due to their more delicate texture, you'll want to bake them instead.
 The ingredients in my snowbird recipes have been simplified due to a pared down pantry, but of course if you prefer to add more, do it.
 The recipe was inspired by combining several recipes my husband and I fused into our own creation.

 Snowbird meals tend to be much simpler, using fewer ingredients and a very limited selection of appliances and gadgets to prepare them.
 Choose the freshest, highest quality ingredients and find alternate ways to make your favorite recipes.
 Forget about what you don't have to cook with, instead focus on what you can accomplish with what you do have. - Midlife Snowbird

 3/4 to 1 pound fresh amberjack, 1/2 inch thick